UniStuttgart-VISUS/megamol/docs/manual.md

 </center>

 The module graph follows the pull pattern.
 This means, that modules request function invo- cation by other modules.
-For example, the view modules needs to update the window content.
+For example, the *view* modules needs to update the window content.
-The view modules thus invokes the renderer module to provide a new rendering.
-The renderer calls the data source if new data is available or to provide the old cached data.
+The *view* modules thus invokes the *renderer* module to provide a new rendering.
+The *renderer* calls the data source if new data is available or to provide the old cached data.

 #### Modules and calls

-Modules are the functional entities of MegaMol&trade; .
-They provide several programmatic access points, the slots.
-Two types of these slots are shown in figure 3.1 as colored arrow heads.
+*Modules* are the functional entities of MegaMol&trade; .
+They provide several programmatic access points, the *slots*.
+Two types of these slots are shown in figure [Example Graph](#examplegraph) as colored arrow heads.

-CalleeSlots are access points of modules, through which these can be called to perform a function.
-For example, modules of class SimpleSphereRenderer provide a CalleeSlot rendering through which the rendering function can be invoked.
+*CalleeSlots* are access points of modules, through which these can be called to perform a function.
+For example, modules of class `SimpleSphereRenderer` provide a CalleeSlot rendering through which the rendering function can be invoked.
 The counterparts are CallerSlots which are outgoing access points.
 These allow modules to call other modules.
-Modules of class View3D provide a corresponding slot rendering to call a connected renderer.
+Modules of class `View3D` provide a corresponding slot `rendering` to call a connected renderer.
 These two types of slots are connected using objects of call classes.
 These are shown as gray boxes in figure 3.1.
-Both CalleeSlots and CallerSlots specify types of calls they are compatible with.
+Both *CalleeSlots* and *CallerSlots* specify types of calls they are compatible with.
 In the case of the above examples of renderings-relates slots, this is the type CallRender3D.
 Calls do not contains signification functionality.
 Instead they are thin interfaces meant for data transport.
 For example, data to be visualized is loaded by data source modules.
 In figure 3.1